didiersmith/steve/chapters/xavier.md

 ## 0. Xavier

+Xavier looked up from his Austrian Economics textbook, across the dining room table to his dad who had assigned it.
+Something wasn't adding up.

-A thought occurred to Xavier as he was working through the Austrian Economics homework his father had assigned him.
-"Hey dad", he asked, "why does no one else build new islands?"
+"Hey dad," he asked.
+"Why does no one else build islands?"

-Vincent put down his phone and peered over the table at his teenaged son.
-"What do you mean?" he responded.
-"We have a whole crew building the islands.
-Each island takes at least forty people, and we usually have a dozen going at once."

-"Right," Xavier responded, "but it's only your crew, which means you have a stranglehold on the market.
-You could charge as much as you like to build an island.
-Therefore pricing must be inefficient.
-It's a moral duty of the market to kneecap you until competitors have the opportunity to emerge."

-"I don't charge for the islands at all," his dad objected.

-"Even worse!
-You just allocate islands based on vibes!
-The market price of a new canton is a suitably manipulative pitch deck.
-You know there are companies out there that specialize in helping would-be canton founders prepare pitch decks for you?"

-"You're making me regret adding econ to your homeschool curriculum."

-Xavier continued.
-"Do you have any idea how much those companies charge to prepare a deck?
-There's basically a black market price on new cantons."

-"Are you suggesting I start charging for cantons?" asked Vincent.

-"No," replied Xavier.
-"Not without competition - there'd be no way for you to discover a fair market price.
-I'm suggesting you democratize the island-creating technology and let a free market emerge."

-"Absolutely not!" his dad replied.
-"No way in hell!"

-"Why not?"
+"They can't," Vincent replied, dipping a piece of buttered sourdough into his egg.
+"No nanoscale tech."

+"So you have a monopoly?"

+His dad gave him a slight glare as he chewed and swallowed his mouthful.
+"I give the islands away, Xavier.
+For free."

+"So you just allocate islands based on vibes?
+The invisible hand of the market doesn't get a say?"

+"Your econ unit is for your educational enrichment, kiddo.
+Not for you to be a pain in my ass."

+"Doesn't seem very, you know.
+Aligned with free market principles."

+His dad ignored him and took another bite of his breakfast.
+Maybe he'd given the old man enough grief for one morning.
+Plus, his dad's economic hypocrisy wasn't the main thing he was curious about.

+"Why do you spend so much effort building these islands just to give them away?"
+Xavier asked.
+"Why not just give away the nanoscale tech and let people build them for themselves?"

-"The technology to build islands rests on a technology too powerful for humans to handle."
+His dad finished another mouthful of toast and eggs, and washed it down with a swig of black coffee.
+"The technology to build islands," he replied, "rests on a technology too powerful for humans to handle."

-Although his dad was trying to be coy, Xavier knew what he was talking about.
-"You mean the computer?" he asked.
+Almost there.
+Just one more step.
+"You mean the computer?"

+His dad raised an eyebrow.

 "The MHI-10?"

-His dad visibly winced.
+Xavier asked.

 "Who told you about the MHI-10?"

+Got him.
 "Everyone knows about the MHI-10, dad."

-"How?
-We never told anyone about it."

-"So there IS an MHI-10?"

-Vincent swore.
-"Don't repeat that," he added, hastily.
-"Let this be a lesson to you.
-Never trust anyone with anything."
+"No, they don't."

-"There's a referendum about it in the People's Republic."
+"There's a referendum about it in the PR."

-"_What?_"

-Xavier pushed his phone across the table.
-It displayed his social media feed, plastered with post after post of People's Republicans complaining about their lack of access to the computer.

-"Elitist assholes, prolly sitting in their mansions jerking off, spying on the rest of us while we do all the REAL WORK!" read a representative sample.

-"Russell wants to pretend he's one of us, meanwhile he's sitting on a pile of gold the size of parliament!
-Let them eat cake, motherf--"

-"Morons," responded Vincent and pushed the phone back.

-"They're going to win," said Xavier.
-"The referendum's at 71% for."

-"What's the wording?"
+"No, there isn't."

+Xavier unlocked his phone and slid it across the table.
+His dad picked it up and a dark cloud descended over his face as he read the referendum.

 "The Freedom of Knowledge Act.
-Democratize access to the MHI-10 supercomputer, for the common good of humanity."
+Democratize access to the MHI-10."

-Vincent rolled his eyes.
-"They have no idea what they're asking for.
-How are they even going to enforce that?
-The only people with access are Stacy, Russell, and myself."
-He thought for a second, then realized.
-"Oh.
-Remind me to triple security."

-"Anyway," said Xavier, "we were talking about the islands."

-"I already answered your question.
-The computer is too dangerous."
+"It's at seventy one percent in favour."

+"This isn't good."

+"You don't like it?"

+"How do they think they're going to gain access to the computer?
+There are only three people alive, who...oh.
+We need to triple security."

+"Sure, whatever."
+Xavier didn't like the way his dad looked right now and was keen to move on to the idea that had been looping through his mind.
+"Anyway, I had a thought."

+"What's that?"

-"Why can't you use the computer to build fab technology that doesn't rely on the computer?
+"Why can't you use the MHI-10 to build nanoscale tech that doesn't rely on the MHI-10?
 Then you can democratize that."

-He could sense his dad's annoyance.
-It was almost as if he'd never thought of the idea himself.
+His dad sat in silence for quite a few moments.
+Xavier was starting to worry that he'd suffered a stroke, when -

 "Do you want to give it a shot?"
 Vincent asked.
 "We'll add it to your engineering curriculum."

-Xavier's jaw dropped.
+Oh.
+That was unexpected.

+"Yes!" he said.

+"Then put down that goddamn econ textbook and follow me.
+Time for you to learn something useful."

+His dad got up, grabbed his plate, and wandered towards the lab.
+Xavier picked up his own breakfast and rushed after him.

 ---

-Building a nanoscale manufacturing stack that didn't rely on an omniscient supercomputer was like building an Empire State Building that didn't rely on steel.
-Everywhere Xavier looked, the assumption of omniscience was baked in.

-"How the hell am I going to know where all the robots are?" he thought to himself.
-"The MHI-10 does all the coordination."

-"What if you build a computer to coordinate them, inside whatever object you're manufacturing?" asked a voice in his head.
-"Like a computational skeleton."

-Xavier was momentarily taken aback by the voice.
-His internal monologue had never thought in the second person before.
-Also, why did it have an Irish accent?
-Still...intriguing idea.
-He mulled it over.

-Finally, he understood why integrated circuits had been a part of his curriculum since he was six.

-Over the course of the next few months, Xavier - helped by the LLM and the voice in his head - built a new computer.
-It wasn't general purpose, but an Application Specific Integrated Circuit (ASIC) designed to design other integrated circuits.
-These secondary circuits were built into the structure of whatever object the ASIC was trying to construct, and their job was to coordinate the robot swarm.
-Every manufactured object would thus contain an embedded computer, that knew how to manufacture the rest of the object.
+How the hell do you coordinate a trillion robots, without relying on omniscience?
+Jeez, his dad had had it easy.
+Xavier looked at his latest failure, a formless ooze of carbon.
+This sucked.

+"Your computer is too far away from the robots," said a voice in his head.
+"Communications lag is screwing you."

+Xavier froze.
+Why was he thinking in an Irish accent?

+"Here's an idea: Whenever you want to build something, start by building a computer in its shape.
+Like a skeleton of transistors.
+Then use that computer to coordinate the robots as they flesh it out."

+Xavier shook the voice out of his head.
+He must have thought so hard on the project that he was starting to drive himself insane.
+This was probably his brain telling him that it was time to go to sleep.

+He slept on the couch in the lab.
+When he woke up, the voice was still there.

+"Feck lad, will you hurry up?
+We haven't got all day!"

+Jeez, okay then.
+Xavier stumbled to his desk and started designing a circuit.

+---

+It took months.
+If he hadn't had the LLM, his dad's nanoscale fabrication robots and the weird Irish voice in his head, he'd never have pulled it off.

-The ASIC was huge.
-It was roughly the size and shape of an oak tree.
-Constructed out of an unfathomably complex lattice of carbon, silicon, gold and rare earth metals, it was kept submerged in an enormous diamond tank of cooling liquid.
-When Xavier switched it on for the first time, it hummed.
-He watched the cooling liquid slowly start moving around the tank, swirling around the hundreds of thousands of delicate nanostructure leaves.
+The Application Specific Integrated Circuit (ASIC) was huge - roughly the size and shape of an oak tree.
+The unfathomably complex lattice of carbon, silicon and rare earth metals was submerged in an enormous tank of cooling liquid and easily qualified as the most complex machine on Earth.
+It had one purpose: To transform a digital blueprint - a CAD design - into a computer.
+A skeleton of transistors, just like the voice had said.

-"It works!" he thought.

-"It turns on," corrected the voice.
-"Whether it works, remains to be seen."
+"What are you doing?" asked the now-familiar Irish voice in his head.

+"I'm thinking it through."

+"No you're not, you're being a little pansy."

+Xavier shook his head, steeled his nerves, and pressed the power button.
+The ASIC turned on for the first time.
+The transistors hummed and the cooling liquid began to swirl around the tank.

+"Was that so hard?"

+"Shut up."

-Slowly, he walked over to his desk and brought up his dad's Computer Aided Design (CAD) software.
-Praying under his breath, he drew a 1cm sphere in CAD.
-He then flipped over to the Computer Aided Manufacturing (CAM) software, selected a spot on his desk as the output location, and clicked "run".
+Okay, it turned on.
+But did it actually work?
+He walked over to his desk and brought up his dad's CAD software.
+Under the 'manufacturing' tab, there was a 3D render of the lab.
+He dragged a five centimeter sphere onto his virtual desk, made sure the output was set to the ASIC, and clicked "run".

-He stared at the spot on his desk.
-For ten long seconds, nothing appeared to happen.
-Then, he saw a speck of dust appear.
-Out of it, grew a number of tiny threads, so small that he would have missed them had he not been staring so intently at that exact location.
-The threads grew up, branching and joining each other, until they'd built an almost invisible 1cm buckyball.
-The circuit.

-Then, over the course of a couple seconds, the almost-invisible ball filled out.
-It blackened before Xavier's eyes, becoming a solid, carbon sphere.
-He gasped.

-He picked it up.
-It was perfect.
-Impossibly light, visually flawless.
-He could see no trace at all of the billions of transistors integrated throughout its structure.

-"Wow," he thought.

-"Wow indeed," said the voice.
+He stared at his desk.
+Nothing was happening.

+"A bit of an anticlimax," the voice said.

+"I thought I told you to shut up."

+"Feck you lad, do you even know who I am?"

+Whatever.
+A thin trickle of robots had appeared, flowing like a line of miniscule ants from the ASIC to the center of his desk.
+Their terminus on his desk was growing tendrils into the air.
+Tiny threads were blossoming upwards, branching and joining each other into a near-invisible spherical web.
+The transistor skeleton.

+It was working.

+The robot supply chain bulged with an influx of black and silver mass.
+The flowing robot swarm subsumed the transistor skeleton for a few moments before receding like the tide, leaving a perfectly spherical black ball where the web had been moments before.

+Xavier picked it up and rolled it between his fingers.
+A perfect sphere, five centimeters in diameter.
+Carbon black.
+The ASIC worked.

+"Alright, not bad."

+Not bad indeed.

-Just then, the door to his lab burst open and his dishevelled father ran in.
+The door burst open and his dad ran in.

-"Hey dad!" he yelled excitedly, running up to him.
+"Hey dad!"
+Xavier yelled, running up to him.
 "It worked!
 Look!"

-He handed the black marble to his dad, who looked down at it speechless for a few seconds.
+He handed the black sphere to his dad, who looked down at it speechless for a few seconds.

-"The ASIC made this?"
-Vincent asked.
+"The ASIC made this?" he asked.

 "Yeah!"

-Xavier's dad looked at him with a weird expression.
-Some mixture of pride and deep concern.
+His dad looked at him with a weird expression.
+Some mixture of pride and...deep concern?

 "Do you understand how dangerous this is?" he asked.

+Oh, just old man feelings.
 Xavier laughed and ran back to his computer.
-"I'm gonna make a skateboard!" he shouted.
+"I'm gonna make a skateboard!"

 "Not right now, you're not!"
-Vincent objected.

-Xavier looked at his dad, confused.
+"Huh?"

 "Get your jacket on and meet me at the hyperloop station in two minutes.
 We're going to Stacy's."